1. MIDDLE AGES

 Dance

 Dance was forbidden in church because it was associated with pagan rites.
-The sources to learn about medieval European dance are limited and fragmentary, consisting of a few musical examples, artistic representations, and sporadic literary references.
+The sources to learn about medieval dance are limited: a few musical examples, artistic representations and literary references.
 Since the 12th century we find examples of dances, some of them sung and others purely instrumental.

-• Estampie: generic name used for dances in manuscripts.
-It is monophonic and structured in several repeated phrases (puncta).
+Estampie: generic name used for dances in manuscripts.
+It is monophonic and structured in several repeated phrases.

 Instruments